ultimate271/notes/gibson/neuromancer07.md

 light fell across wet cobbles, widened.
 A figure stepped out and the door grated shut again, leaving the narrow place in darkness.
 Case shivered.

+### Terzibashjian instructs someone to shine a bright light on the man, he collapses in the light
 “Now,” Terzibashjian said, and a brilliant beam of white light, directed from the rooftop of the building opposite the market, pinned the slender figure beside the ancient wooden door in a perfect circle.
 Bright eyes darted left,